Can you drink meal replacement shakes while breastfeeding?

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying meal replacements, however.
+Food additives are not the only thing to look out for when buying a breastfeeding meal replacement powder, however.
 There are several other ingredients that can upset your stomach.

 Another reason why we make the best meal replacements for breastfeeding is that we do not use dairy-based proteins.
-Many meal replacements are made with whey can casein, which are byproducts of cheese and yogurt production.
-They are known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome.
+Many meal replacements are made with whey and casein, which are byproducts of cheese and yogurt production, and known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
 As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.

 A final reason why we make the best meal replacements for breastfeeding is that we do not use protein isolates.
 Most meal replacements, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
 They are listed on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”
-I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming meal replacements.
-Sometimes, manufacturers use chemical solvents like hexane to separate the protein from the food.
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming meal replacement.
+Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.

-Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein source for people with sensitive stomachs.
-Egg whites are low in fiber, low-FODMAP, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
+Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
+Egg whites are low in fiber, low-FODMAP, naturally alkaline, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
 Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
 We like almonds too because research suggests that they possess prebiotic properties and can improve the diversity and composition of the gut microbiome.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment. drink wholesome is not intended to diagnose, treat, cure or prevent any disease.